networknext/next/docs/what_does_network_next_do.md

 Network Next monitors your players, and when they would otherwise experience high latency or packet loss, _we fix it_ by steering their traffic through multiple distinct routes with significantly lower latency, jitter and packet loss.
 Player frustration is reduced.
 Player engagment, retention and monetization go up.

+Working with one customer in 2022 we found that retention and engagement increased by 25% as soon as we turned on.
+This is of course game specific, but the data is clear.
+Network Next improves engagement, retention and monetization for your game!

 Next: [How does Network Next work?](how_does_network_next_work.md)